airr-community/airr-standards/docs/miairr/ncbi_manual.rst

 Outline of INSDC reporting procedure
 ====================================

-TODO: @Ahmad Outline the reporting procedure for sections 1–4

 In terms of standard compliance it is currently REQUIRED [1]_ to deposit information for MiAIRR data sets 5 and 6 in general-purpose sequence